recyclable · reusable · rewarding · minneapolis

 eat

-microwave, oven, or eat cold.
-PP #5 is freezer + microwave safe — no leaching at meal-prep temps.
+microwave, oven, or eat cold. #5 plastic is safe in the freezer and microwave at the temperatures you'd actually use.

 3